-At times, the School receives awards for the enhancement of various educational programs.
+The School receives federal awards for the enhancement of various educational programs.
 This assistance is generally based on applications submitted to and approved by various granting agencies.
-These awards may have requirements whereby the issuance of grant funds is withheld until qualifying expenditures are incurred.
+These federal awards may have requirements whereby the issuance of grant funds is withheld until qualifying expenditures are incurred.
 Revenues for these awards are recognized only to the extent that eligible expenditures have been incurred.
 Additionally, other revenues may be derived from various fundraising activities and certain other programs.